-- Supporting the mental health and wellbeing of all pupils - Having emotionally available adults to support a child's behaviour and emotional wellbeing - Developing positive relationships with pupils - Developing positive relationships with parents - Teaching behaviour (rather than managing behaviour) - Highlighting positive behaviour - Promoting self-esteem, resilience, self-discipline respect for adults, and positive relationship. - Ensuring equity, mutual respect and fair treatment for all. - Praising and rewarding good behaviour. - · Challenging misbehaviour. - Providing a safe environment free from disruption, violence, discrimination, bullying and any form of harassment. - Children taking responsibility for their own behaviour - Promoting a culture of praise and encouragement in which all pupils can achieve. - Being insistent, persistent and consistent in our approach to behaviour. - Using restorative conversations when discussing a child's behaviour and behaviour choices.
+- Promoting desired behaviour. - Promoting self-esteem, self-discipline, proper regard for authority, and positive relationships based on mutual respect. - Ensuring equality and fair treatment for all. - Praising and rewarding good behaviour. - Challenging and disciplining misbehaviour. - Providing a safe environment free from disruption, violence, discrimination, bullying and any form of harassment. - Encouraging positive relationships with parents. - Developing positive relationships with pupils to enable early intervention. - A shared approach which involves pupils in the implementation of the school's policy and associated procedures. - Promoting a culture of praise and encouragement in which all pupils can achieve. - Being insistent, persistent and consistent in our approach to behaviour.

-Reasonable and proportionate consequences will be used to address a child's misbehaviour.
+Reasonable and proportionate consequences will be used where a pupil's behaviour falls below the standard that is expected, alongside support to prevent recurring misbehaviour.